samusarsar/telerik-academy-a46js-team-16/README.md

 - Easily **search** for any GIFs that you may want to see by simply typing in keywords in the `search-bar`;
 - Check up on your **profile** from the `My Profile` tab to upload your own GIFs for the world to see and also browse the GIFs you already have in your GIFlamingo nest:
   - if you feel bored of your nest, you can always empty it out with the `Empty my nest` button and start anew!
-- Crown any GIF you come across as your personal **favorite** from the heart icon next to its title and quick-access it anytime from the `Favorite` floating bubble!
+- Add any GIFs you come across to your personal **favorites** by clicking the heart icon next to its title and quick-access it anytime from the `Favorites` floating bubble!
+  - If you don't have any GIFs added to your `Favorites` tab yet - you will see a random GIF you might like instead.
 - **Have fun!** ;)

 ## <img src="./images/setup.png"  width="30" height="30"> Getting Started